fuzzylabs/edge-vision-power-estimation/desktop/torch_onnx_trt/docs/TensorRT.md

 * Create an execution context from the engine. (`context` instance variable)
 * For each input, we allocate input buffer and run inference using execution context. (`infer` method).
 It takes care of allocating space for input and output, moving input from host to GPU, and moving the output from GPU to host back.

-In our code [infer.py](../trt/infer.py), creates a inference runtime and implements above steps.
+In our code [infer.py](../trt/infer.py), creates an inference runtime and implements above steps.

 **Notes**